 \section{Introduction}

 In 2024, the European Union (EU) adopted the Artificial Intelligence Act (AI Act), the world's first comprehensive legal framework for AI technologies~\cite{act2024artificial}.
-It addresses concerns about safety, reliability and fundamental rights, and ensures AI systems align with European values.
-The Act builds on the work of the EU High-Level Expert Group~\cite{european2019building}, which identified three requirements for \textit{trustworthy} AI: lawful, ethical and technically robust.
-On this basis, the AI Act adopts a risk-based approach: obligations vary depending on the level of risk an AI system poses.
-Providers of high-risk AI systems are required to conduct conformity assessments before placing their products on the European market.
 A central challenge is that, despite outlining procedural obligations, the AI Act offers little detail on how these should be put into practice~\cite{floridi2022capai}.
-This lack of clarity reflects the Act’s horizontal approach, which sets general requirements for all AI systems and defers practical implementation to harmonised standards.
+Criticisms were also raised for the imprecision of some of its key terminology, which further complicates its practical implementation~\cite{finck2026eu, nolte2025robustness, deck2024implications, laux2024trustworthy}.
+This lack of clarity reflects the Act’s horizontal approach, which sets general requirements so that they can apply across diverse AI systems, making some degree of abstraction inevitable.
+Aware of this, the AI Act’s implementation is meant to be supported by harmonised standards which are intended to provide the technical specifications needed for the design, development and conformity assessment of high-risk AI systems~\cite{EU2023StandardisationAI}.